What is a Portfolio?

 If you’re ever struggling with what work samples to choose, how to organize your portfolio, or other career-related concerns, reach out to our Career Services Office for one-on-one help and support.

 First, save everything you create and decide later what you want to include in your portfolio.
 Some items may be more relevant to the work you’ll do in one position than another, so it helps to have a variety of samples.
 You can present your materials in your own creative style, and these are some of the top items to include:

 - Statement of Originality: A paragraph stating that this is your work and that it is confidential.
 It should also indicate if any parts of the portfolio should not be copied.

-- Work Philosophy: A brief description of your beliefs about yourself and the industry.
+- Work Philosophy: A brief description of your beliefs about yourself and the industry you hope to enter.

-Academic Plan of Study: You can include a copy of your transcript which includes the classes you have taken and grades you have earned in those classes, as well as a listing of those classes you plan to take upon graduation.
+- Academic Plan of Study: You can include a copy of your transcript which includes the classes you have taken and grades you have earned in those classes, as well as a listing of those classes you plan to take.

-References: A list of three to five people who can verify your professional qualifications.
-Recommendations of professional references include faculty members, internship supervisors, employment supervisors and supervisors of other activities such as community service projects.
+- References: A list of three to five people who can verify your professional qualifications.
+Professional references may include faculty members, internship supervisors, employment supervisors and supervisors of other activities such as community service projects.

 How should I present my professional portfolio?